lssfau/ExaStencils/Documentation/ExaSlang4.md

 </pre>

 #### Details
-*parameters* must be a list of key-value assigments.
+*parameters* must be a list of key-value assignments.
 Separation by comma is not supported.
 May be empty.

 Multiple knowledge inlines in the same file are supported.

 #### Example